-By way of explanation, the only way to provide an accurate response to your request would be to manually examine each and every crime report in relation to several classifications of crimes of dishonesty to establish whether phone is listed as stolen property.
+By way of explanation, the only way to provide an accurate response to your request would be to manually examine each and every crime report in relation to several classifications of crimes of dishonesty to establish whether they met the specifics of your request.
 This is an exercise which I estimate would far exceed the cost limit set out in the Fees Regulations.

-To illustrate, the most recent published figures show that for Q3 of 2021/22 financial year, there are 18, 904 recorded crimes of Theft.
-Unfortunately, whilst information regarding the type of property stolen is recorded in each case, the only way to access this data is via each individual crime report.
-As such all relevant crimes of dishonesty would have to be examined.
+To illustrate, the most recent published figures show that for the 2021/22 financial year, there were 24, 815 recorded crimes of common theft.
+Unfortunately, whilst information regarding the locus and type of property stolen is recorded in each case, the only way to access this data is via each individual crime report.